 - MS is three times more common in females than in males.

 - The condition is more common in states that are further away from the equator.

 - Although MS occurs in people of most ancestries, it is more common in people of northern European descent.

-In terms of specific risk factors for MS, the NMSS lists several:
+In terms of specific risk factors for MS, the NMSS lists several, including:

 Diagnosing MS can be difficult and time consuming because there is no single test that can identify it.
 In addition, MS symptoms fluctuate and vary, making an accurate diagnosis challenging to obtain.

-However, a person may want to consider options that can help manage MS and its symptoms in order to maintain their quality of life.
+However, a person may want to consider options that can help manage their MS and its symptoms to maintain their quality of life.
 These options may include:

 - complimentary or alternative medication